qiao/clando/README.md

     alias c='clando'

-Remember to execute `. .bashrc` or restart your terminal for it to take effect.
+Remember to execute `. ~/.bashrc` or restart your terminal for it to take effect.

 Clando conforms to the UNIX philosophy.
 There are no redundant outputs, and therefore you may use tools such as `grep` and `wc` to filter or count tasks.